xulihang/ImageTrans_plugins/mangaOCR/readme.md

 ![long text](./long_text.jpg)

 For such a case, you can select the long text mode of the plugin which will crop the long text line images into segments for the OCR engine to extract the text.
+It should better be used in combination with a scene text detector which detect the text lines accurately like this one: <https://github.com/xulihang/ImageTrans_plugins/tree/master/mangaTranslatorOCR>

 ![list](./list.jpg)